handlebauer/pulse/packages/ops/README.md

 ## Development

-This package is part of the Pulse Radio monorepo and depends on the `@pulse/radio` and `@pulse/web` packages.
+This package is part of the Pulse monorepo and depends on the `@pulse/radio` and `@pulse/web` packages.

 ## License